cfengine/documentation/reference/functions/lsdir.markdown

 **Description:** Returns a list of files in the directory `path` matching the regular expression `regex`.

-If `include_base` is true, full paths are returned, otherwise only names relative to the the directory are returned.
+If `include_base` is true, full paths are returned, otherwise only names relative to the directory are returned.

 [%CFEngine_function_attributes(path, regex, include_base)%]